Austin College Environmental Studies Summer Internships

 The internship placements are designed to provide a broader perspective on potential environmental careers, a better understanding of the roles and impacts of environmental professionals, a deeper appreciation for the potential of an individual to make a difference, and a unique summer experience that previous interns have found to be both enjoyable and rewarding for their futures in the world of environmental studies.

 All Austin College students are eligible to apply for these internships.
 Any student considering applying should contact Keith Kisselle (x2425) at their earliest opportunity.
 Internships are typically eight weeks with stipends of $3500.
 Host organizations may prefer 6 or 10 week internships, in which cases the same weekly rate of pay applies.
-Housing is provided at Little Traverse Conservancy and Bamberger Ranch.
+Housing is provided at Little Traverse Conservancy.
 Inexpensive housing is available near the Land Institute.

 In order to ensure a stimulating and engaging experience, we’ve partnered only with excellent but small host organizations to allow interns to interact closely and thoughtfully with key staff members.
 We encourage you to learn more about each organization and their focus by reading the following descriptions and studying the organizations’ websites.